 Becoming a refugee is a complicated process that typically takes 18 to 24 months.
 Potential refugees are interviewed in-person by a Department of Homeland Security (DHS) representative and must pass a security clearance and medical exam before being registered with a U.N. refugee agency.
 Because the U.S. takes referrals from anywhere, DHS waits until a large group of people need to be interviewed before sending a representative.
-The security checks are screened by the National Counter Terrorism and FBI Terrorist Screening Centers using databases maintained by DHS, Department of Defense (DOD) and the intelligence community.
-Biographical and biometric information are also collected.
+The security checks are screened by the National Counter-Terrorism and FBI Terrorist Screening Centers using databases maintained by DHS, Department of Defense (DOD) and the intelligence community.
+Biographical and biometric information is also collected.

 Once an individual is granted refugee status, the government, the U.N. agency referring the refugee and other organizations coordinate relocation and accommodations.
 Before arriving in the U.S., refugees are given a cultural orientation and must sign a promissory note for an interest-free loan to cover travel expenses; payments begin 6 months after arrival.
-The Office for Migration (IOM) notifies private voluntary agencies (VOLAG) of travel approval so that they can arrange airfare and transportation to the refugees’ home.
+The Office for Migration (IOM) notifies private voluntary agencies (VOLAG) of travel approval so that they can arrange airfare and transportation to the refugee’s home.

 A refugee is required to apply for legal permanent residency after a year and is eligible for naturalization after 5 years.
 This makes refugees more likely to be naturalized, with 59 percent of refugees versus 44 percent of other immigrants naturalized during 2009-2013.

 The U.S. refugee resettlement system encourages self-sufficiency.
-Refugee men are employed at a higher rate than U.S. born peers, with two-thirds of refugee men employed during the 2009-2011 period, compared to 60 percent of U.S. born men and women during the same period.
+Refugee men are employed at a higher rate than U.S.-born peers, with two-thirds of refugee men employed during the 2009-2011 period, compared to 60 percent of U.S.-born men and women during the same period.
 In 2009-2011, 75 percent of refugees had a high school diploma and 28 percent of refugees had a college degree.

 Syrian refugee crisis